 The key to delivering excellent customer service is to not only hire diverse teams but to promote extensive collaboration between team members.
 Such collaboration can lead to innovation and creativity, which translates to a greater understanding of cultural nuances that make up customers’ differences.

 Today’s globalized workforce values cultural intelligence — that is, an ability to relate to and learn from other cultures.
-Companies can make sure their teams are not just diverse, but that individual members improve on cultural intelligence.
-Understanding cultural background and reference without overt generalizations can help team members see the other person’s perspective, experts say.
+Companies can make sure their teams are not just diverse, but that individual members continue to develop cultural intelligence.
+Understanding cultural background and reference without overt generalizations can help team members empathize, experts say.

 Companies can promote collaboration by ensuring each team member’s voice and ideas are heard and respected, while at the same time having them work toward common goals.
 For some companies, this can mean “pods” of multidisciplinary employees working together to serve a particular subset of the clientele.

-The bottom line, when it comes to customer service, is that no matter who we are, we want to be treated with respect.
+The bottom line, when it comes to customer care, is that no matter who we are, we want to be treated with respect.

 Or, in the words of Michael Soon Lee, president of multicultural training and consulting firm, EthnoConnect: “We all want to be heard and we all want to have our problem solved… Remember, just because someone speaks English doesn’t always mean they understand you.
 Our new global world needs new global customer service training.”